flyingrhinonz/nccm/README.md

 you want to use a different program - set it here.
 This is a global setting that affects all your connections.

+`nccm_config_promptuser`
+By default nccm will connect immediately to the selected server.
+Set this value to `true` if you want nccm to prompt the user to press Enter before a connection is made.

 Controls
 --------